December Box Set Sale: Backworlds & Rifters

 • Space Hitched: Completed.
 This was a Kickstarter exclusive.
 Will be available as an add-on during future Kickstarter campaigns.

-• Space Rock: Started writing.
+• Space Rock: In final edits.
 Will be available to newsletter members by February 2026.
+SIGN UP

 🌟 Project Two: Shroomtopia